samiruggs/Data-Science-Employment-Analysis/README.md

-# Optimizing Data Talent Acquisition and Compensation Strategy
+# Optimizing Data Talent Acquisition, Compensation Strategy  and Scalability
 ### A Data-Driven Analysis of the Global Data Science Job Market using Sheets & Tableau

 ---